Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

 }
 {% endhighlight %}

-bfc runs speculative execution after peephole optimisations and dead code removal, to maximise the amount of work we can do before timing out.
+bfc performs speculative execution after peephole optimisations and dead code removal, to maximise how much we execute before hitting the execution step limit.

 Even if we cannot speculatively execute the whole program, partial execution is useful.
 We can discard any instructions executed at